Abdelrahman-Nasr6161/Database-Systems-Labs/Lab 2/Task 2/readme.md

     python3 main.py

-    An interactive prompt will appear.
+    An interactive prompt >> will appear.
 You can now type your queries.

+🚀 Nested Queries

+The most powerful feature of this engine is the ability to combine operations.
+You can use any query as an argument for another query's table source.

+Example: Find the names and salaries of employees who earn more than 55,000.

+>> project(Name, Salary, select(Salary > 55000, Employee))

+How it works:

+    The inner select(Salary > 55000, Employee) runs first.

+    It returns a temporary, in-memory table containing only the employees who meet the salary condition.

+    This temporary table is then passed as the input to the project operation, which selects the Name and Salary columns.

 📖 Query Reference

 Here are the supported operations and their syntax.
-All keywords are case-sensitive.
+All operation keywords (select, project, etc.) are case-insensitive.

-🔍 SELECT
+🔍 select

 Filters rows from a single table based on a condition.

-    Syntax: SELECT <table_name> WHERE <condition>
+    Syntax: select(<condition>, <table_source>)

-    Details: The <condition> is a standard Python boolean expression.
-You can use the column names as variables within the condition.
-Standard Python operators like ==, >, <, >=, <=, and, or, not are supported.
-String values must be enclosed in quotes (e.g., 'John').
+    Details: The <condition> must be enclosed in single or double quotes.
+It is a standard Python boolean expression where you can use column names as variables.
+String values within the condition must also be quoted (e.g., 'Name == "Ali"').
+The <table_source> can be a table name or another query.

     Example:

-    SELECT Employee WHERE Salary > 55000 and DeptID == 5
+    >> select('Salary > 55000 and DeptID == 10', Employee)

-✨ PROJECT
+✨ project

 Selects a subset of columns (attributes) from a table.

-    Syntax: PROJECT <attribute1>, <attribute2> FROM <table_name>
+    Syntax: project(<attribute1>, <attribute2>, ..., <table_source>)

-    Details: Provide a comma-separated list of the column names you want to display.
+    Details: Provide one or more comma-separated column names you want to display.
+The last argument must be the <table_source>.

     Example:

-    PROJECT SSN,Name,Salary FROM employees
+    >> project(SSN, Name, Salary, Employee)

-🔗 JOIN
+🔗 join

 Combines rows from two tables based on a common attribute value (an inner join).

-    Syntax: JOIN <table1>,<table2> ON <common_attribute>
+    Syntax: join(<table1>, <table2>, <common_attribute>)

-    Details: The resulting table will have column names prefixed with their original table names (e.g., employees.Fname, departments.Dname).
+    Details: The resulting table will have column names prefixed with their original table names (e.g., Employee.Name, Department.Name).
+The <common_attribute> should not be in quotes.

     Example:

-    JOIN Employee,Department ON DeptID
+    >> join(Employee, Department, DeptID)

-∪ UNION
+∪ union

 Combines the rows of two tables and removes any duplicates.

-    Syntax: UNION <table1>,<table2>
+    Syntax: union(<table_source1>, <table_source2>)

     Details: The two tables should have identical column structures for the union to be meaningful.

     Example:

-    UNION Employee,Employee1
+    >> union(Employee, Employee2)

-∩ INTERSECT
+∩ intersect

 Returns only the rows that exist in both tables.

-    Syntax: INTERSECT <table1>,<table2>
+    Syntax: intersect(<table_source1>, <table_source2>)

-    Details: Like UNION, this works best when the tables have identical structures.
+    Details: Like union, this works best when the tables have identical structures.

     Example:

-    INTERSECT Employee,Employee1
+    >> intersect(Employee, Employee2)

-− DIFFERENCE
+− difference

-Returns rows that are in the first table but not in the second table.
+Returns rows that are in the first table but not in the second.

-    Syntax: DIFFERENCE <table1>,<table2>
+    Syntax: difference(<table_source1>, <table_source2>)

     Example:

-    DIFFERENCE Employee,Employee1
+    >> difference(Employee, Employee2)

-∑ AGGREGATE
+∑ aggregate

 Performs a calculation on a single column, returning a single value.

-    Syntax: AGGREGATE <FUNCTION>(<attribute>) FROM <table_name>
+    Syntax: aggregate(<FUNCTION>(<attribute>), <table_source>)

     Supported Functions: SUM, AVG, MIN, MAX, COUNT.

     Example:

-    AGGREGATE AVG(Salary) FROM Employee

-    AGGREGATE COUNT(SSN) FROM Employee
+    >> aggregate(AVG(Salary), Employee)
+    >> aggregate(COUNT(SSN), select(Salary > 60000, Employee))

 🚪 Exiting the Program

 To stop the script and exit the interactive prompt, type exit and press Enter.

-exit
+>> exit